egranata/aria/docs/manual.md

 Sigils are user-defined postfix operators that allow for more expressive and readable code.
 They provide a way to create custom unary operators that operate on the value immediately to their left.

-A sigil is written as an underscore followed by an identifier: `_identifier`.
+A sigil is written as an at followed by a sequence of letters: `@letters`.
 When used in an expression, the sigil appears after the value it operates on.
 ```
 value_sigil
 ```